-The Plan includes measures to contribute towards the protection of biodiversity and flora and fauna and associated ecosystem services.
+The Plan, to which the Proposed Material Alterations relate, includes measures to contribute towards the protection of biodiversity and flora and fauna and associated ecosystem services.

 Previous changes in land uses arising from human development have resulted in a loss of biodiversity and flora and fauna however, legislative objectives governing biodiversity and fauna were not identified as being conflicted with.